Rules

 3. At the start of your turn you earn 1 VP for each Location if you are the only player on it.

-• King Slayer rule: If you have no Assets on the table when your turn ends, you’re out.
-The last player who still has any cards on the table (Assets) wins.
+• King Slayer rule: If you have no cards on the table when your turn ends, you’re out.
+The last player who still has any cards on the table (Assets in play) wins.

 Deck Construction